 Some chain mail involves sending money with the promise of receiving money from those to whom you forward the message, or claims to donate money for a particular cause based on how many copies of the chain mail message you forward.
 Other examples warn of bad events that you can thwart, or offer a touching story in which you can participate, by forwarding the message to as many people as possible.
 Nearly every instance of such email is a hoax.
 These messages often come from people you know, who are not aware that the messages are hoaxes.

 At IU, if you're not sure if a message is legitimate, contact your campus Support Center for advice.

 IU's policy on chain mail

-IU computer accounts are authorized only for tasks directly related to the educational mission of the university, as described in this excerpt from the policy regarding appropriate use of information technology resources:
+IU computer accounts are authorized only for tasks directly related to the educational mission of the university, as described in this excerpt from policy Appropriate Use of Information Technology Resources (IT-01):

 Use of Indiana University information technology resources is restricted to purposes related to the university's mission of research and creative activity, teaching and learning, and civic engagement.
 Eligible individuals are provided access in order to support their studies, instruction, duties as employees, official business with the university, and other university-sanctioned activities.

 If you get chain email from someone with an apparent IU email address,

 report it immediately to the University Information Policy